 The required pre-departure process lays the foundation for a successful experience abroad.
 Each step, from paperwork to medical clearance to the mandatory orientation, provides the opportunity to learn about common risks and increase capacity to stay safe and healthy, and to a build framework of knowledge and skills—an intercultural toolbox—for meaningful interactions in the host culture.

-Login to Studio Abroad in the Terra Dotta System to complete mandatory pre-departure forms.
+Login to the Terra Dotta System to complete mandatory pre-departure forms.
 FALL DUE: April 18.
 SPRING DUE: NOVEMBER 1.
 Please familiarize yourself with the agreement to participate that you will be required to sign.

 - You are responsible for all the content presented in Orientation and provided in the materials.

 - Your passport must be valid 6 months beyond your return to the United States.
 Get one at www.travel.state.gov/passport.

 - While you’re on that site, explore the information for your destination country.
 Locate your embassy!
 IPO will register you with it, in case of emergency.
 Check with your program to find out about a visa.

 - Read Oxy Facts for Study Abroad to get an overview of insurance, financial matters, course registration, campus housing, and academic policies.